- Hand Cut Wood Puzzles from the Hills of Pennsylvania!

 All prints are carefully chosen; I am quite discriminative in what I select to make my puzzles out of.
 I have a special fondness for prints done of children and animals as well as beautiful landscapes.
 I also find prints with lots of color and detail very appealing and perfect for puzzle making.

 It is my hope that Keystone puzzles will become family heirlooms that will be passed down from generation to generation, so I enjoy going out of my way to search for beautiful and rare prints to use!
-The two completed puzzles shown on the homepage were both done from antiques: "The Nosegay" was once an 1880's tobacco label and "Italian Marketplace" was a 1920's chromolitho.
-In each puzzle description- especially those that were done from antique prints- I will often include additional information about the print used- such as the age, artist, etc.

 Below are a few of my vintage prints & valentines that may be next to become puzzles!